-Transport for NSW has engaged Downer Mouchel to carry out tree removal and trimming work along Military Road to enable the new double decker B-Line bus to safely travel along the route.
-Work started on 25 September 2017 and will involve removal of selected trees and trimming of overhanging branches along Military Road between Hampden Avenue and Merlin Street in Neutral Bay, and between Hampden Avenue and Macpherson Street in Cremorne.
+Transport for NSW is carrying out tree removal and trimming work along Military Road to enable the new double decker B-Line bus to safely travel along the route.

 Transport for NSW notification re tree removal Neutral Bay (527KB)

 Transport for NSW notification re tree removal Cremorne (202KB)

 On 15 June 2017, Council received correspondence from Transport for NSW regarding proposed Clash Removal Works that will involve the removal of 34 kerbside trees within the North Sydney Council area and the trimming and lopping of an additional 21 trees.
 These works have been proposed because they may interfere with the new double-decker buses that will be delivered in the Northern Beaches B-Line program.

 Council was asked to comment on the Arboricultural Impact Assessment Report for these proposed works (also referred to as “Package C1”) by 7 July.
 Our submission strongly objects to this large-scale tree removing action.